-And now some history: At the left side the great emblem (Große Wappen) and on the right side the minor emblem (Kleine Wappen) of Nuremberg.
+On the left side, you see the great emblem (Große Wappen).
+On the right side, you see the minor emblem (Kleine Wappen) of Nuremberg.
 The left one is generally used by administrative bodies whereas the minor one is used by some companies too.

 The ‘Schöner Brunnen’ is one of the most beautiful fountains I have ever seen and is placed at the central place of Nuremberg.
 A ring embedded in the fence surrounding the fountain is said to bring good luck to those who spin.
 Another version told me spinning the ring rises your fertility.
 So be careful!

 I had known Nuremberg is famous for its Lebkuchen but I was surprised how many sorts of bread this bread store (Feinkost Nikolaus Schwarz) is offering.
 Amazing how different the outer crusts and the crumbles of each loaf look like.
 And yes, I always love a good piece of bread.
 What about you?